 3. Make sure your invitations go out on time.

 If you’ve planned a destination wedding, consider how much planning time is reasonable for people traveling from out of state.
 Destination weddings require at least six to eight months of planning time, making those “save the date” pre-invitation cards absolutely indispensable.
 If you’re planning on a place closer to home, six week’s notice is considered enough for invitations.
 Printing can be done within a couple of weeks, but be sure to proofread closely as getting one digit of the date or time incorrect can be a disaster!

 4. Plan for alterations.

 Unless you’ve been a certain size all your life, the stress of planning a wedding as well as all of the bridesmaids’ nights out may take a toll on you.
 Let the alterations of the wedding dress and suit wait until about two to four weeks before the big day to ensure the best possible fit.
 Be sure to bring the shoes you plan to wear.

 5. Perform check-ins.

 Call your vendors two weeks before the event to make sure everyone is on track and keeping your event on their radar.
-Take time to go over the details you’ve laid out in your contract with each (cake, flowers, catering, music, reception venue, photographer, minister, hair stylist) to ensure a smooth ride.
+Take time to go over the details you’ve laid out in your contract with each (cake, flowers, catering, music, reception venue, photographer, minister, hair stylist) to ensure a smooth ride, making sure you have bridalcare before 3 months of marriage.
 This way if some unforeseen event takes place they will be ready to communicate any substitutions or issues with you.
 Ask questions like, “Where can we do photos if it’s raining?” and “How many extra dinners will be available if my cousins show up?”